ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 ### A time-consuming but gratifying experience

 Given the complexity of the task –almost our first subtitling experience, our first use of Amara, a community call with many different speakers– producing good enough subtitles took us quite some time.
-We (Stefanie, Matthias, and Hugo) spent a total of around 20 hours of work to edit the subtitles for this 55 minutes community call.
-Which makes a ratio of around 4 hours of work to caption 15 minutes of talk!
+We (Stefanie, Matthias, and Hugo) spent a total of around 20 hours of work to edit the subtitles for this 1-hour community call.
 It may seem quite a lot but at the same time, it was our first time doing this, first time using these tools, on a complex video with many different speakers, several interruptions, and quite open-ended discussion.
 Now that we are more used to the process, with the tools, we should be able to work faster.
 And with a simpler video, such as a regular community call where speakers spend more time presenting their own work, without talking at the same time, it should take less time.

 We learned a lot during the process, enjoyed the roundtable even more (in all its details), learning about subtitling best practices, asking questions about the best way to transcribe some oral expressions.
 It was a challenging but interesting exercise.
 Even though we may need a better workflow we think it is worth our collective time to provide subtitles to our videos for accessibility and also to broaden and diversify the R community audience.
 We could also think at a more global scale of accessibility issues and spark discussion through the [R Consortium Diversity & Inclusion Working Group](https://github.com/RConsortium/RCDI-WG/).
 And why not think about live-captioning for your future event to make it more accessible?

 ### Resources